-The Indian laurel fig tree has been a source of uncertainty, with its classification changing over time.
-Initially labeled as Ficus nitida, it is now officially recognized as Ficus microcarpa.
+The categorization of the Indian laurel fig tree has caused confusion due to changes that have occurred over time.
+It was first known as Ficus nitida, but is now officially recognized as Ficus microcarpa.

 So what’s the deal with this tree, and why does so much mystery surround it?